Updated: May 27, 2023

-Again, this can vary depending on the model of the car you have.
+Again, this can vary depending on your car’s model.

 Comprehensive car insurance will cover auto accident repairs, bodily injury, and property damage.
-While this won’t happen every year, there’s no price for having peace of mind against such financial emergencies.
+While this won’t happen yearly, there’s no price for having peace of mind against such financial emergencies.

-Assuming a monthly amortization of P17,000 for a 5-year term auto loan, and then adding up the costs mentioned above.
-Your total expenses for buying that car would be around P32,000 per month for the first 5 years.
+Assuming a monthly amortization of P17,000 for a 5-year auto loan and then adding up the abovementioned costs.
+Your total expenses for buying that car would be around P32,000 monthly for the first five years.

-Once you’ve paid your loan in full, then expect to continue spending around P16,000 per month or P192,000 per year from the costs mentioned above.
+Once you’ve paid your loan in full, expect to continue spending around P16,000 per month or P192,000 per year from the abovementioned costs.

-For example, if you live and work outside Manila, then you probably don’t have toll and parking fees to think about.
+For example, if you live and work outside Manila, you probably don’t have toll and parking fees to consider.
 And your fuel and insurance costs would surely be different.

-In any case, the real lesson here is that you should account for these expenses in your budget BEFORE you get that car.
+The real lesson here is that you should account for these expenses in your budget BEFORE getting that car.
 Remember, it’s not enough to check if you can afford to buy it; you also need to see if you can afford to own it.